 - Whenever you drop your thermometer, it is advised that you calibrate, as it might have been affected.

 - Occasionally, you should also calibrate your thermometer.
 If you use it regularly, you should calibrate it weekly.

 After calibrating your thermometer, it is advised that you test it to ensure that it’s working properly.
 You can test it using either the ice water technique or the boiling water technique.

 Sometimes when your thermometer is not accurate, here are things to watch out for

-When using your food thermometer do not insert too deep into the food.
+When using your food thermometer do not insert it too deep into the food.
 A maximum depth of 2 inches is the ideal depth.
 Also, do not position it in a place too shallow.
 Shallow positioning takes the temperature of the external part of the food rather than the inner.

 Additionally, do not position your thermometer where there are fats or bones.
 They hinder the thermometer from working effectively.
-You can read more on how to use a thermometer.

 Are you using the right thermometer for the right type of food?
 Various food types require thermometers effective and active enough to stand their layers and take an accurate temperature.